giellalt/lang-pma/pma.md

 LEXICON Cases is a dummy lexicon.

+LEXICON nouns is for unclassified nouns awaiting a decision on *al* vs *inal*.

 LEXICON inal is for inalienable nouns (head, hand, ...)

 LEXICON al is for alienable nouns (all other words)